Tag: wethersfield

 1916 Hartford Poli’s Baseball Club

 When the United States entered the Great War in April of 1917, baseball clubs began drilling as if they were military units, including Ty Cobb’s Tigers.
-He became eligible for military service earlier than most professional ballplayers when he applied to the Augusta, Georgia Draft Board on May 23, 1917.
-Baseball was played throughout the war and Cobb went on to win two more batting titles with the Tigers before being drafted into the United States Army in late 1918.
-That year, he won his 11th batting title, hitting .382 in a shortened season due to hostilities in Europe between the Allies and the Axis Powers.
+He became eligible for military service earlier than most ballplayers when he applied to the Augusta, Georgia Draft Board on May 23, 1917.
+Major league games were played throughout the war, and Cobb went on to win two more batting titles before being drafted into the Army in late 1918.
+That year, he won his eleventh batting title, hitting .382 in a shortened season due to hostilities in Europe.

 Ty Cobb’s draft card, 1917.